tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_entity.md

 ```

  * Called when an entity attempts to network with a player
+ * For better performance, avoid using heavy calculations in this hook.
  * Returning true or false overrides default behavior

 ## CanNpcAttack